-ASPIREis committed to ensure that develop a safe culture and that all steps are taken to recruit staff and volunteers who are safe to work with our learners and staff.
-ASPIRE will follow relevant guidance in Keeping Children Safe in Education 2021 (Part Three, 'Safer Recruitment') and from The Disclosure and Barring Service (DBS)

-- The governing body/proprietor/leadership/management committee and leadership team are responsible for ensuring that the ASPIRE follows safe recruitment processes as outlined within guidance. - The governing body/proprietor/leadership/management committee will ensure that there is at least one of the persons who conducts an interview has completed safer recruitment training. - ASPIRE maintains an accurate Single Central Record (SCR) in line with statutory guidance. - ASPIRE are committed to supporting the statutory guidance from the Department for

-Education on the application of the Childcare (Disqualification) Regulations 2009 and related obligations under the Childcare Act 2006 in schools.

-- We advise all staff to disclose any reason that may affect their suitability to work with children including convictions, cautions, court orders, cautions, reprimands, and warnings. - Where the ASPIRE places a learners with an alternative provision provider, the ASPIRE will continue to be responsible for the safeguarding of that child. - The ASPIRE will undertake appropriate checks to ensure the provider meets the needs of the pupil, including written confirmation that appropriate safeguarding checks have been carried out on individuals working at the establishment. - Where ASPIRE organises work experience placements, we will follow the advice and guidance as identified in part Three of KCSIE 2021.
+- Lady Joanna Thornhill (Endowed) Primary school is committed to ensure that develop a safe culture and that all steps are taken to recruit staff and volunteers who are safe to work with our learners and staff. - Lady Joanna Thornhill (Endowed) Primary school will follow relevant guidance in Keeping Children Safe in Education 2021 (Part Three, 'Safer Recruitment') and from The Disclosure and Barring Service (DBS) - O The governing body and leadership team are responsible for ensuring that the school follows safe recruitment processes as outlined within guidance. - O The governing body will ensure that there is at least one of the persons who conducts an interview has completed safer recruitment training. - The school maintains an accurate Single Central Record (SCR) in line with statutory guidance. - Lady Joanna Thornhill (Endowed) Primary school is committed to supporting the statutory guidance from the Department for Education on the application of the Childcare (Disqualification) Regulations 2009 and related obligations under the Childcare Act 2006 in schools. - We advise all staff to disclose any reason that may affect their suitability to work with children including convictions, cautions, court orders, cautions, reprimands, and warnings. - Where the school places a learners with an alternative provision provider, the school will continue to be responsible for the safeguarding of that child. - The school will undertake appropriate checks to ensure the provider meets the needs of the pupil, including written confirmation that appropriate safeguarding checks have been carried out on individuals working at the establishment. - Where the school organises work experience placements, we will follow the advice and guidance as identified in part Three of KCSIE 2021.